Reconfigurable Intelligent Surface Based Hybrid Precoding for THz Communications: Proposed RIS-Based Hybrid Precoding Architecture

 where ${{\bf{s}} \in {\mathbb{C}}^{K \times 1}}$ is the transmitted signal vector satisfying ${{\mathbb{E}}\left[{{\bf{s}}{{\bf{s}}^{H}}}\right] = {\bf{I}}_{K}}$ for all ${K}$ users, and ${{{\bf{f}}_{m}}} \in {\mathbb{C}}^{K \times 1}$ is the ${m}$th column of ${{\bf{F}}^T}$, where ${{\bf{F}}=[{{\bf{f}}_{1}}, {{\bf{f}}_{2}}, \cdots ,{{\bf{f}}_{{M}}}]^T \in {\mathbb{C}}^{M \times K}}$ is the digital precoding matrix, and ${{\bf{g}}_{m}} \in \mathbb{C}^{{N_s}\times 1}$ is the beamforming channel vector between the $m$th antenna feeder and the $m$th sub-surface; The analog beamforming matrix $ \mathbf{\Phi} _{m} \buildrel \Delta \over = \operatorname{diag}\left[\phi_{m,1}, \phi_{m,2}, \cdots, \phi_{m,N_{s}}\right] \in {\mathbb{C}}^{{N_s}\times {N_s}}$ is a diagonal matrix, where $ \phi_{m, n_s}=e^{j \theta_{m, n_s}} $ is the phase shift of the $ n_s $th element on the $m$th sub-surface; ${{\bf{h}}_{k,m}} \in \mathbb{C}^{{N_s}\times 1}$ is the channel vector between the $m$th sub-surface and the $k$th user; $n$ is the additive white Gaussian noise (AWGN) following the distribution $\mathcal{C}\mathcal{N}\left( 0,\sigma^{2} \right)$.

-It is worthwhile pointing out that we consider two kinds of channel models in THz massive MIMO systems: the theoretical Saleh-Valenzuela channel model and the practical 3GPP channel model, which will be discussed in detail in Subection II-B.
+It is worth pointing out that two kinds of channel models in THz massive MIMO systems are considered: the theoretical Saleh-Valenzuela channel model and the practical 3GPP channel model, which will be discussed in detail in Subection II-B.

 Considering the received signals ${\left\lbrace y_k\right\rbrace }_{k=1}^K$ for all $K$ users, the received signal ${\bf{y}}=\left[ y_1,y_2,\cdots,y_K\right]^T $ can be rewritten as

 where

 ${{\bf{H = }}{\left[{{{\bf{h}}_1},{{{\bf{h}}_2}},\cdots,{{{\bf{h}}_K}}}\right]^H} \in \mathbb{C}^{K \times N}}$ is the channel matrix with ${{\bf{h}}_k = [{\bf{h}}_{k,1}^T,{\bf{h}}_{k,2}^T,\cdots,{\bf{h}}_{k,M}^T]^T}$, ${{\bf{\Phi}}} \in \mathbb{C}^{N \times N}$ is the analog beamforming matrix expressed as